Ahmad-Mahmoudi-coder/Edendale_GXP/README.md

 Portable module for generating hourly GXP (Grid Exit Point) signals for the Edendale GXP (EDN0331) used by the Process-Heat-RDM framework.
 Generates a complete SignalsPack containing hourly headroom, tariff, and emissions intensity data across multiple epochs (decision years), with a frozen interface contract intended for downstream model repository consumption.
 Currently operates in synthetic mode using RETA-calibrated monthly means and diurnal profiles; planned future enhancements include measured hourly data ingestion and PyPSA-generated signals.

+## What is SignalsPack?

+SignalsPack is a standardised collection of time-series signals for electricity grid infrastructure modelling.
+For each GXP (Grid Exit Point), it provides hourly data on available capacity, baseline load, headroom (available capacity for new loads), time-of-use tariffs, and grid emissions intensity.
+These signals enable downstream models (e.g., Process-Heat-RDM) to assess electrification opportunities, capacity constraints, and economic feasibility across multiple decision epochs (years).
+The interface contract is frozen to ensure stable integration with downstream consumers.

 ## Outputs (SignalsPack)

 For each epoch (year), the generator produces: